MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-faq.md

 Don’t worry!
 They’re in your wallet already.

-Whenever you stake or unstake from a Syrup Pool or farm, your earned tokens get harvested and sent to your wallet at the same time.
+Whenever you stake or unstake from a Sweet Pool or farm, your earned tokens get harvested and sent to your wallet at the same time.

 ## **General Questions**

-### How is APR for Syrup Pools calculated?
+### How is APR for Sweet Pools calculated?

-> Syrup Pool APR = Annualized rewards \(USD\) / User funds staked in Syrup Pool \(USD\) \* 100
+> Sweet Pool APR = Annualized rewards \(USD\) / User funds staked in Sweet Pool \(USD\) \* 100

 As a basic example, let's take a 60-day pool with 300,000 USD worth of rewards, and 3,000,000 USD worth of DIGIS staked in it.